 The CHP provides 100% of all campus heating needs and 70% of our own campus electricity and operates within a complex, innovative micro-grid.

 The university designates millions of dollars for energy conservation projects that upgrade or replace inefficient physical structures and technologies on campus.

 The university now has installed 10 MW of solar capacity across campus on 5 rooftops and over 5 parking lots and has 2 electric battery storage systems.

 The UMass Clean Energy Extension provides a resource to reduce market barriers and accelerate the adoption of clean energy for Massachusetts cities and towns, businesses, institutions, farms, low income and multiunit housing, and others.

-The Center has worked diligently to maintain and enhance wind energy education programs and research activities.
+The first modern US wind turbine was designed and constructed in the 1970's at UMass Amherst.
+The Center has since worked diligently to maintain and enhance wind energy education programs and research activities.